fiveham/Repeated_Phrases/README.md

 * Don't rename **repeatedphrases.jar**.

->“Theon,” he repeated.
-“My name is Theon.
-You have to know your name.”
+>&ldquo;Theon,&rdquo; he repeated. &ldquo;My name is Theon.
+You have to know your name.&rdquo;
---ADWD, Chapter 62, The Sacrifice
+&mdash;ADWD, Chapter 62, The Sacrifice

 The way I made this application work, it needs to know the name of its own .jar.
 Normally, you don't need that--you just double-click and the main class in the jar kicks in and goes.
 But here, the main class has to dive back into its own jar and activate a different class using some command-line arguments to give that other class's process access to enough RAM to get over the memory-hump in the middle of the "Chapterize [...]" process.